guaix-ucm/numina/doc/creation/example.rst

    type of the requirement is :class:`~numina.core.products.ObservationResultType`, representing the result of the observation.
 3. This recipe only produces one result.
-Each product is an object of class :class:`~numina.core.entryholders.Product`.
-The actual type of the product is given by :class:`~numina.core.DataFrameType`, representing an image.
+Each product is an object of class :class:`~numina.core.dataholders.Product`.
+The actual type of the product is given by :class:`~numina.core.products.DataFrameType`, representing an image.
 4. Each recipe must provide a `run` method.
 The method has only one argument that collects the values of all inputs declared by the recipe.
 In this case, `rinput` will have a member `rinput.obresult` of type :class:`~numina.core.oresult.ObservationResult`

-5. The recipe must return an object that collects all the declared products of the recipe, of type :class:`~numina.core.RecipeResult`.
+5. The recipe must return an object that collects all the declared products of the recipe, of type :class:`~numina.core.recipeinout.RecipeResult`.
 This is acomplished internally by the method `create_result` It will raise an exception at run time if all the declared products are not provided.